I'm Okay; You're Okay Just the way we are BY: Troy Murphy |June 2014

 Stock Adobe Royalty Free Images

-Ideals disappoint.
-We always want more.
-Constant attention to ideals magnifies feelings that something’s missing.
-We seek to manipulate feelings, ignoring their guiding purpose.
+Feelings are a product of recognized emotions.
+Consciousness brings the emotion to our attention.
+Emotions are the biological guidance system for action—not servants to our desire for unconditional happiness.
+This approach to feeling ignore the purpose of emotion.
 With a pill or a distraction, we soothe the warning system and lose the wisdom.
 Emotions, a biological construction, serve an evolutionary purpose.
-We can improve how we express, understand and process emotional arousals but shouldn’t condemn feelings—whether discomforting or not.
+We can improve how we express, understand and relate to emotional arousals but shouldn’t condemn feelings—whether discomforting or not.